wangwei407/-GSOC2016-MUGQIC_PIPELINES--FLOWCHART-CREATOR-/readme.md

           transfer step object list to a step name (string) list
           '''
           pass
-Creator=CreatorFactory() #create a CreatorFactory object in order to merge Creator API to MUGQICPipeline Software
+Creator=CreatorFactory(track_mode=False) #create a CreatorFactory object in order to merge Creator API to MUGQICPipeline Software. tack_mode=False means Flowchart Creator will output a overview flowchart as soon as Pipeline starts.
 ```
 #### Merge Creator API into MUGQICPipeline software
 I have observed in core.Pipeline class init() function: